-Dr. Kwong and colleagues note that, despite advancements in heart therapies, heart failure remains a major issue; it affects around 5.7 million adults in the United States and contributes to around 1 in 9 deaths.
+Dr. Kwong and colleagues note that, despite advancements in heart therapies, heart failure remains a major issue; it affects around

 For their study, the researchers investigated how omega-3 fatty acids might be an effective treatment option for heart attack patients.